 We may also collect personal data about you through:

-- our information technology systems, which record emails, telephone conversations and other electronic communications and web usage on work systems and devices; and
+- our information technology systems, which record emails, telephone and video conversations and other electronic communications and web usage on work systems whether accessed remotely or on office premises, using company or personal devices; and

 - closed circuit TV systems and building access controls, which may record your attendance at our premises.